AliGhasemi01/OnlineShop-DB-Project/README.md

-# OnlineShop-DB-Project
-Here’s a concise and well-structured README for your project based on the documents provided for each phase:

----

 # Online Shop Database Design

 This project is a comprehensive database design for an online shop, created as part of a university database course at Amirkabir University of Technology.
 The design focuses on managing users, products, orders, and other crucial aspects of an online store.